umitresearchlab/strong-coupling-core/README.md

 Library for solving a system of strong coupled physical subsystems.
 Aimed to use in co-simulation, where each slave has mechanical connector points.

-The library should have support for a number of constraints:
+The library has support for a number of constraints, see subclasses of sc::Constraint.

-* sc::LockConstraint
-* sc::BallJointConstraint
-* sc::DistanceConstraint
-* sc::HingeConstraint
-* sc::PrismaticConstraint

 These can be used to mechanically constrain the connectors to each other.

 # Usage